You must clear your pets through Customs when they arrive in the country.

 If you’re importing an animal for any commercial reason, you need to arrange clearance with a Customs broker.
 Commercial reasons include:

-If you’re bringing an animal in as a pet, you can get clearance from any Customs office in NZ.
+If you’re bringing an animal in as a pet, you can get clearance from any Customs office in NZ - please refer to our guidance for private individuals.
 You can also use a Customs broker.